Sandhills Area Bridge Results

 Sandhills Bridge Center

-The Sandhills Bridge Center is located at 300 Kelly Road in Pinehurst.
+The Sandhills Bridge Center is located at 300 Kelly Road in Pinehurst, NC.

-Call the Center at (910) 240-2508 or Bill McClelland, club manager, at (910) 245-4478 for additional information.
-The website for game results is http://my.acbl.org/club-results/271189 Bridgemates are used, which provide instant results following the game.
-All games are ACBL sanctioned, nonsmoking, and stratified to accommodate all levels of ability.
+Call the Center direct at (910) 240-2508 or the Club Manager, Bill McClelland at (910) 245-4478 for additional information.
+The website for game results is http://my.acbl.org/club-results/271189 Bridgemates are used which provide instant results following the game.
+All games are ACBL sanctioned, non-smoking, and stratified to accommodate all levels of ability.
 Lessons are available for players at all levels.
 In September 2021, new beginner/intermediate lessons will be available on Wednesday mornings.
 More information will be available at a later date.
 Due to current Covid protocols, all players must provide proof that they are fully vaccinated prior to playing at the Center for the first time.

 Schedule of Programs and Stratified Games